Analysis | Parsing Steve Scalise’s attempt to rewrite Trump’s history with Ukraine

 There is not much evidence that Trump and Zelensky had a good relationship.
 They met only once, at a United Nations event in New York as the scandal was blowing up.
 The body language between the two did not suggest much comity.
 Nor did Zelensky ever get his Oval Office meeting.

-It is true that Trump approved the sale of Javelin antitank missiles to Ukraine in December 2017, something that hadn’t been done under Barack Obama.
+It is true that Trump approved the sale of Javelin antitank missiles to Ukraine in December 2017, something that hadn’t been done under President Barack Obama.
 As Foreign Policy later reported, though, the approval came only after staffers overcame Trump’s reticence.
 The clinching argument?
 It would be good for the defense industry.

 But Scalise again leaves out a salient aspect of the provision of Javelin missiles to Ukraine.